 He featured a tissue wrap collage and making a plaid pattern with a stencil.
 I just copied the overall appearance by simulating a die-cut over a contrasting background.

 The pine tree was hand-cut and tinted with Distress stains, I used Simon's Falling Snow stencil with paste medium and there's a bit of glitter glue, stitching and paper-cut text from Kaisercraft (Frosted).
 The background paper is a dark maroon miniature damask.

 If you are wondering about my Distress stain colors, I used a very dilute version of Concord Grape and my Peeled Paint, which has gone-off somehow, has a queer smell and has turned a very bright, almost fluorescent green.
 I toned down the brightness behind the tree with a wash of Faded Jeans.
 Frayed Burlap was used around the edges.

-I am linking to Simon's Monday Challenge Blog where this week's theme is Powder Power.
+I'm linking this one to the Monday Challenge Blog at Simon Says Stamp because this week's theme is O' Christmas Tree.

 Tim's remix for May was a Tissue Tape resist and Tattered Florals--here's how I spun a Christmas version.